microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-ingestion.md

 {% include image.html url="/assets/img/data-ingestion-2.png" description="DI2" %}

-Marked in teal is the network provider category.
+Marked in blue is the network provider category.
 This field is required as each network has their own format to deliver information to the Microshare® network.
 Filling out the wrong network provider will prohibit your devices' data from properly being represented on your dashboard.

 ## 3. Upload data via REST API POST
 ---------------------------------------